|Name of Program

 |Fees and Taxes||

-Beverage suppliers pay EFC administrative costs, a "network fee" for the Network Operator, and "Compliance fee", which change monthly.
-This is sent out in the EFC's monthly Supplier Newsletters, found here.
+Beverage suppliers pay EFC administrative costs, a "network fee" for the Network Operator, and a "Compliance fee", which change monthly.
+This is sent out in the EFC's monthly Supplier Newsletters.

-The ACT CDS operates as a ‘partnership’ between Government and industry:
+The ACT CDS operates as a ‘partnership’ between the Government and the beverage container industry:

-- The Scheme Coordinator, Exchange for Change, manages scheme finances and audit.
+- The Scheme Coordinator, Exchange for Change, manages scheme finances and auditing.

 - The Network Operator, Re.Turn It, manages the network of collection points.
 There is currently only one Network Operator, although other operators are not precluded from the ACT CDS.

-- Government, manages compliance with the legislation and instruments and documents made within the legislative framework.
+- Government, manages compliance with the legislation along with instruments and documents made within the legislative framework.

-Collection network is predominantly manual depot based with a government preference for ‘face-to-face’ drop off facilities, replicating the South Australian scheme; as well as charity sector shop front drop offs and other social enterprise involvement.
-There are currently 21 collection points, with three being depots with cash refunds for consumers.
+The collection network is predominantly manual depot-based, with a government preference for ‘face-to-face’ drop off facilities, replicating the South Australian scheme, as well as charity sector shop drop offs and other social enterprise involvement.
+There are currently 19 collection points, with three being depots with cash refunds for consumers.
 Two of these depots have automated counting.
-The other 18 collection points are "bag-drop", 2 supermarkets, 1 community group, and 9 charity stores.
-Kerbside redemption is also eligible, with the 10-cent refund shared between the government and the Material Recovery Facility operator.
+The other collection points are "bag-drop" collection points, supermarkets, a community group, and charity stores.
+Curbside redemption is also eligible, with the 10-cent refund shared between the government and the Material Recovery Facility operator.